crpietschmann/portfolio/_imports/_posts/2008-11-27-intel-core-i7-920-initial-thoughts-overclocking-windows-vista.markdown

 Also, I need to do further testing to be confident with my results to be confident their safe.
 So just be careful when overclocking, and there's no guarantee all 920 chips will perform the same as mine.
 Happy Overclocking!

-<em>Update 4/15/2008: I've had my i7 920 overclocked to 3.2Ghz since I originally posted this, and it's been running rock solid.
+*Update 4/15/2008: I've had my i7 920 overclocked to 3.2Ghz since I originally posted this, and it's been running rock solid.
 However, I don't max out the CPU for very long periods, so heat really isn't that much of an issue.
 I did do some additional testing today using Prime95 to see what the temps get up to.
 Today when I tested the Core Temp got up to 100C pretty quickly; that's hot enough to boil water!
 I also updated my BIOS to the latest F6 firmware today.
-Well, anyway, it still runs rock solid; just thought I'd give an update.</em>
+Well, anyway, it still runs rock solid; just thought I'd give an update.*

-<em>**Overclocking Ram Advisory:** As mentioned above the Core i7 requires memory that runs at or below 1.65v, otherwise (according to reports from <a href="http://www.google.com/search?q=core+i7+1.65v">various sources</a>) it can damager the CPU.
+***Overclocking Ram Advisory:** As mentioned above the Core i7 requires memory that runs at or below 1.65v, otherwise (according to reports from <a href="http://www.google.com/search?q=core+i7+1.65v">various sources</a>) it can damager the CPU.
 One thing to remember when overclocking the Core i7 is you may need to lower the RAM Multiplier in the Bios if you are trying to give the CPU a healthy overclock.
-In my case (using the G.SKILL Ram listed above) the Ram I have seems to run at 1.7v at 1600Mhz (which was stable for days); so just in case I decided to lower my Ram Multiplier so it runs lower, and wit the 3.4Ghz overclock the ran is running at 1.63v.</em>
+In my case (using the G.SKILL Ram listed above) the Ram I have seems to run at 1.7v at 1600Mhz (which was stable for days); so just in case I decided to lower my Ram Multiplier so it runs lower, and wit the 3.4Ghz overclock the ran is running at 1.63v.*
 <h3>Does Windows Vista Fully Utilize the Core i7?</h3>

 I'm not sure Windows Vista x64 can fully utilize this CPU yet. <span style="text-decoration: line-through;">When I run Prime95, the CPU goes to 100%, but the Intel Speed Step Technology never bumps up the speed.
 It always remains at 1.7Ghz when set to stock settings.
 However, when I run the Window Experienc</span><span style="text-decoration: line-through;">e Index test, the Speed Step kicks in and bumps it up to the full 2.66Ghz. </span>